kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_fire.md

 **Maintaining**: Keep adding fuel to maintain your fire.
 Adjust the structure as needed to control the burn rate and heat distribution.

 **Extinguishing**: Thoroughly extinguish your fire by dousing it with water or covering it with dirt.
 Make sure no embers remain that could reignite or cause a wildfire.
-If on a beach, do not cover the fire with sand, as it can insulate the heat and cause burns.
+On a beach, do not cover the fire with sand, as it can insulate the heat and cause burns.

 **Safety Tips**:
 - Never leave a fire unattended.
 - Be aware of local fire regulations and conditions.
 - Always have a plan to extinguish the fire quickly if needed.